DLR-RB/mosdl/README.md

 * `<skipValidation>`: Optional.
 Set to `true` if you want to skip validation of XML input and output files against the service schema.
 * `<mosdlDocType>`: Optional, one of `BULK` (default), `INLINE` or `SUPPRESS`.
 Use`BULK` to create bulk operation documentation using tags for messages, parameters and errors.
 Use `INLINE` if you want to attach documentation directly to these elements instead of using special tags.
 Set to `SUPPRESS` if you want to strip documentation when creating MOSDL files.
 Has no effect if no MOSDL files are created.

+The Maven plugin uses the logging functionality provided by Maven.
+Therefore, debug log messages can be printed by supplying the `-X` switch to Maven.

 ### Usage as a Java library